- Restoration of Tropical Forests

 - Management of Tropical Forests

 Professor John Herbohn is the Director of the Tropical Forests and People Research Centre at the University of the Sunshine Coast.
-John's core research interest in is the field of smallholder and community forestry in tropical countries.
+John's core research interest is in the field of smallholder and community forestry in tropical countries.
 The focus of much of his recent research has been on investigating how to improve the success of reforestation by smallholders and communities.
 His research spans socioeconomic, biophysical and policy disciplines and uses systems thinking as an integrating tool.
 John is particularly interested in mixed-species reforestation approaches that can form part of the livelihood strategies of smallholders and communities.

 Follow John's research through the Tropical Forestry Research Group.